 Razzle is a zebu, a species of a domestic cow originating from Southwest Asia.
-Although he is just as gentle as his best friend Flapjack, his horns can be a bit big for the smaller people - especially because he loves his scratches, therefore, his public appearances are more limited.
+Although he is gentle, his horns can be a bit big for the smaller people - especially because he loves his scratches, therefore, his public appearances are more limited.

 O'Keefe Ranch has its own lineage of Jacob Sheep.
 This heritage breed was once endangered and thanks to efforts around the world, that is no longer the case.
 In 2016, the O'Keefe Ranch sent to Israel a few of the Jacob sheep to help repopulate.